Children aren’t the only ones who love ice cream. Adults love it too!

 Here, I have outlined some of the sweetest interesting facts about ice cream you probably didn’t know.

-30 Interesting Facts about Ice Cream
+30 Interesting and Fun Facts about Ice Cream

 The History of Ice Cream

 - Ice cream was first invented in China in the 17th century.
 Tang, the King of Shang, had about 94 ice men who helped him prepare a dish made of buffalo milk, camphor, and milk flour.
 Although the earliest record of ice cream is traced to China, what we know today has roots in Italy.
-Gelato, the Italian version, is famous around the world and constitutes 19% of productions in Europe.
+Gelato, the Italian version, is famous around the world and constitutes 19% of production in Europe.
 (That’s a lot!)

 - Ice cream cones were invented in 1904 during the World’s Fair in St. Louis, Missouri.
 This history is sometimes disputed, but it is pretty popular.
 Before the cone, ice cream was either licked out of a small glass, wrapped in a hokey pokey, penny cone, or penny lick.